Hans Ehlers: War against the Soviet Union

-On 26 August, I. Gruppe was moved to an forward airfield named Gubin located near the front at Hornostaipil.
-That day, Ehlers claimed a I-16 fighter, one of three aerial victories claimed by the Gruppe that day.
+On 26 August, I. Gruppe was moved to a forward airfield named Gubin located near the front at Hornostaipil.
+That day, Ehlers claimed an I-16 fighter, one of three aerial victories claimed by the Gruppe that day.
 Four days later, the Gruppe flew ten combat missions, two in support of Junkers Ju 87 dive-bombers and eight to protect the bridges crossing the Dnieper near Hornostaipil.
 Ehlers claimed an R-10 aircraft, referring to either a light bomber, biplane or a Seversky aircraft, and an I-17 fighter.
 On 16 September, the bulk of I. Gruppe was ordered back to Germany while 12 pilots and 40 men from the ground staff remained on the Eastern Front and were sent to either II. or III.
 Gruppe of JG 3.
 Ehlers was assigned to III.
 Gruppe and claimed an Il-2 ground attack aircraft on 11 October before returning to I. Gruppe.